fartec0/cah-api-test/README.md

-# [DRAFT] Performance test report for the Cards Against Humanity Node.js API
+# Performance test report for the Cards Against Humanity Node.js API

 ## Tooling
 The selected tools for this analysis are Loader.io and WRK.